atrzaska/dotenc/README.md

 Dotenc uses ejson crypto https://github.com/Shopify/ejson/blob/master/crypto/crypto.go to encrypt env values.

-Encryption key is read from a `.dotenc` file from the current directory.
+Encryption secret key is read from a `.dotenc` file from the current directory.
 That file should never be commited to your repository.

+Ejson crypto package uses asymetric encryption.
+It means anyone with public key can encrypt secrets.
+Only people with private key can decrypt the secret.

 ## Requirements